LocuraDU/DU-Locura-Screens-And-Signs/README.md

 # Other
 > **Note**
-> Sources for above codes come from all over.
+> Sources for some of the above codes come from all over.
 I have tried to note in the code where bits have come from but some I found in random places and have no clue who to credit.
 If you see somehting that should be added or fixed please let me know in the Discussions section.

 > **Warning**
 > This may or may not work with some screens or signs.
 Please check list above for compatibility.